dozjs/doz-snap/README.md

-# doz-prerender
+# doz-snap
-Prendering for Doz
+Pre-ndering for Doz